 Even though Las Vegas sees a great deal of tourism, there are a lot of businesses that aren’t trying to cater to visitors at all.
 The city also has plenty of residents, and there are businesses catering to that particular group.

-Because there are so many different types of businesses in the area, it's easy for people in many different sectors to find work here.
-From businesses that operate in the healthcare industry from businesses that offer helpful services, such as accounting, there are all kinds of businesses that are represented within the city.
+Because there are so many different types of businesses in the area, it’s easy for people in many different sectors to find work here.
+From businesses that operate in the healthcare industry to businesses that offer helpful services, such as accounting, there are all kinds of businesses that are represented within the city.

 There are some Fortune 500 companies that are based in Las Vegas.
 Because the city is so strongly associated with tourism, there are a number of advantages to being based in this particular area.
 The city also tends to be fairly affordable for businesses, especially when it comes to locations that are separate from the strip.

 It’s possible that more corporations will choose to relocate to the Vegas area in the future.
 Vegas can offer some advantages that other major cities can’t provide.
 Even though Vegas is all about hotels and casinos, it’s in close proximity to other major cities, and it can help businesses keep some of their other expenses in check.

 This guide is just the tip of the iceberg when it comes to businesses in Las Vegas.
 If you have more questions about the businesses that operate in this city, you’ll want to do a little research of your own.